 Can Medical Marijuana Help End Opioid Addiction?

-In late October, President Trump ordered the Department of Health and Human Services to classify addiction to opioids as a public health emergency.
+October 2017, President Trump ordered the Department of Health and Human Services to classify addiction to opioids as a public health emergency.
 However, his original promise was to call the American opioid addiction epidemic a national emergency, a far more serious designation.

 What does this declaration mean for healthcare providers?
 As long as they prescribe opioids, there is a risk that patients will become addicted.
 Some officials and members of Congress have estimated the cost of effectively treating this full-blown epidemic to be in the tens of billions of dollars.
 It’s time we take steps to help end opioid addiction.